Brian Apland, MSW LICSW

 SCHEDULING, FEES & PAYMENT

-I am currently available for Telehealth appointments Monday, Tuesday, Wednesday 11am-7pm and for in person appointments Friday 9am-6pm.
+I am currently available for Telehealth appointments Monday 11am-7pm and for in person appointments Friday 9am-6pm.

 Fees are listed below.
 I offer a sliding scale in situations of financial necessity.
 I am currently accepting only private payment (however private payments can sometimes be partially reimbursed by insurance companies).